 Miracle was born at around nine o'clock in the morning on Tuesday 18th March 2014.
 Before she had even arrived I knew something was not right.
 I found her mum (Mrs Miracle) showing signs of calving at six thirty that morning and kept a close eye on her; as she did not seem to be getting on with the job I decided to intervene.
 As soon as I put my hand in to find the feet I knew that this was not going to be a normal calf.
 I could feel a mis-shaped nose and other strange things.
 I feared that we had a dead calf on our hands.
 With a little pull out popped Miracle!
 I stood there looking at a calf with very little hair, a massive underbite and a very strange looking head but to my amazement she was alive even though very weak.
 I was a little unsure what to do and to be fair I thought about putting her out of her misery there and then (oh how glad I am that I didn't).
 I decided to leave her for a while and see if she improved.
 By mid-afternoon I could see very little improvement and decided to call Gareth, one of our vets, for a second opinion.
 He duly arrived and was amazed at what he saw: never had he seen a calf like this and alive.
 After examining her he seemed to think she would'nt make the next twelve hours so it would be kinder to put her down.
-It was at the moment that she had her Miracle moment!
+It was at that moment that she had her Miracle moment!
 She started trying to suck our fingers as she was now hungry, now this also gave me hope so I decided that if she had the will to live, then I had the time to help her.
 I spent the next couple of days feeding her little and often (that didn't last for long) and gradually she started to come alive.

 Another problem I faced was how to keep Miracle warm.
 Due to the very little hair she had I was worried that she might catch a chill.
 After a couple of frantic phone calls I spoke to one of our suppliers near Banbury who by sheer chance had a new calf jumper from New Zealand on his desk to look at.
 After working out that it would probably be ideal for our little girl I collected it that evening from his house and put it on.
 As you can see from the photo it was a little on the large side when we first got it (see photos later to see when she had outgrown it), it worked a treat, although it did take Mrs Miracle a while to get used to this strange little thing running around with a jumper on.
 Miracle loved it and was now lovely and warm.